turbot/steampipe-plugin-wiz/docs/tables/wiz_project.md

 The `wiz_project` table can be used to query information about the Wiz projects.

-Projects helps to group your cloud resources according to their users and/or purposes.
+A project helps to group the cloud resources according to their users and/or purposes.

 ## Examples